Skin & Sun • Base Makeup Guide

 PA rating (Protection Grade of UVA) is printed on Indian and Asian sunscreens.
 Look for PA+++ or PA++++ for meaningful UVA protection, which is specifically what prevents hyperpigmentation and tanning in Indian skin.

-For most Indian women with an average day (commute, indoor work, occasional outdoor exposure), SPF 30 PA+++ applied correctly and generously is sufficient.
+For most Indian women with an average day of a commute, indoor work and occasional outdoor exposure, SPF 30 PA+++ applied correctly and generously is sufficient.

 Dermatologists recommend reapplying sunscreen every two hours when you are outdoors.
 For people wearing makeup, this is where things get practical.
 You cannot reapply a full layer of sunscreen over a finished makeup base without disrupting it.
-Options:
+Your options:

-SPF setting spray: A lightweight sunscreen-containing setting spray can be misted over the face over makeup.
+- SPF setting spray: A lightweight sunscreen-containing setting spray can be misted over makeup.
 It does not give full SPF protection but provides meaningful supplemental protection.

 For most indoor days, a well-applied SPF 30 in the morning is sufficient.